rhyst/linak-controller/README.md

 - `sit_height` - The standing height (mm) from the floor of the desk.
 Default `683`.
 - `adapter_name` - The adapter name for the bluetooth adapter to use for the connection (Linux only).
 Default `hci0`
 - `height_tolerance` - Distance (mm) between reported height and target height before ceasing move commands.
 Default `20`
+- `scan_timeout` - Timeout to scan for the device (seconds).
+Default `5`
-- `connection_timeout` - Timeout to obtain initial connection (seconds).
+- `connection_timeout` - Timeout to obtain connection (seconds).
 Default `10`

-Device MAC addresses can be found using `blueoothctl` and blueooth adapter names can be found with `hcitool dev` on linux.
+Device MAC addresses can be found using `bluetoothctl` and blueooth adapter names can be found with `hcitool dev` on linux, and on Windows you can use [Bluetooth LE Explorer](https://www.microsoft.com/en-us/p/bluetooth-le-explorer/9n0ztkf1qd98?activetab=pivot:overviewtab).

 ## Usage